naman-jain-44/language_learning_app/Readme.md

-# code
+# Multiscreen App

-It is a multiscreen app which use arrayadapter to show the list of songs and play it accordingly
+It is a multiscreen app which use arrayadapter to show the list of  differnt words  and play its local language sound .